o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 ### What's Next?

 ​
-The outcome of all the conducted research has been a compilation of the major issues faced by new users when exploring the engine.
-It would previously take users almost four hours to simply install Lumberyard, create their first project, enable the suitable Gems, and build this project—and now, the process takes less than ten minutes with O3DE!
+The outcome of the research has been a compilation of major issues new users face exploring the engine.
+Previously, it took users almost four hours to install Lumberyard, create a project, enable suitable Gems, and build.
+The process now can take less than ten minutes with O3DE!
 ​
-With the growth of O3DE, we envision a great deal of community involvement to follow suit.
-We are focused on supporting the community through their first-time user journey.
-In order to maintain, monitor, and manage the navigation structure, we see a need to create a systematic approach for addressing the large number of user contributions that follow a rapidly growing community.
-Efforts to allow the creation and submission of users' Gems for the community to use and be creative with continue.
-We remain dedicated to investigating and improving the first-time user journey through the engine.
+But this is not an endeavor we are working on alone.
+This is a community-wide effort, and we need your help!
+What would you like to see when you're onboarding with O3DE?
+Share your issues, suggestions for improvement, and overall experiences in the [O3DE Discord](https://discord.gg/xNb2q4SJKJ) server!
+You can share your thoughts with the UX Design team and me directly on the ==SIG-UI-UX== channel.
 ​
 But this is not an endeavour we are working on alone.
 This is a community-wide effort.
 With that said, we still need your help!
 What would you like to see when you're onboarding with O3DE?
 Share your issues, improvement suggestions, and your overall experiences in the [O3DE Discord](https://discord.gg/xNb2q4SJKJ) server!
 You can share your thoughts with me and the rest of the UX Design team directly on our Discord's ==UI-UX SIG channel==.
 ​